natacha-beck/cbrain-wiki/Configure-a-personal-data-provider-(CBRAIN).md

 Note:

-Please remember to manually push the CBRAIN SSH key to the cluster if you want the _personal data provider_ to be connected directly  otherwise you will get the following message:
+Please remember to manually push the CBRAIN SSH key to the cluster if you want the _personal data provider_ to be connected directly,  otherwise you will get the following message:

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/148bc6f2-5b5c-4c05-a2b3-5694701a24c3)</kbd>